 Neighbourhood Beat Managers and teams primarily work day and evening shifts.
 Messages can be left at other times, for individual officers.
-If you wish to set up a meeting with one of the members of the local team, you can find up-to-date information on who is in your local Neighbourhood Beat Team by visiting the Your Neighbourhood section Northumbria Police of the web site by emailing or newcastlecentral.npt@northumbria.pnn.police.uk
+If you wish to set up a meeting with one of the members of the local team, you can find up-to-date information on who is in your local Neighbourhood Beat Team by visiting the Your Neighbourhood section of the Northumbria Police web site or by emailing newcastlecentral.npt@northumbria.pnn.police.uk

 B. Emergency - Contact the Emergency Response Teams - call 999 if there is any danger, risk to life, possession of drugs where the quantity of drugs seized suggests more than personal use, or a crime is in progress such as the supply of drugs on licensed premises.

 Emergency response teams will make an incident report and make sure that the incident is dealt with within the appropriate timescale.